Maternal trees

 Buchstaben, then, literally means beech graffiti.
 And, lots of letters put together … a book / Buch / and back to beech.
 Love it!

-The smooth bark is an ideal surface for carving.
+The smooth bark is an ideal surface for carving – although not to be encouraged as it could affect the health of the tree.
 As the tree grows in height and girth, the letters rise up the trunk and expand, giving clues to the tree’s age.

 Extracts from the Oxford English dictionary (2nd edition 1989)